 - In some ways, Runya is also this.

 - Non-Mammal Mammaries: Justified by the fact that all sentient races, including dragons, are the descendants of especially powerful Ffolk/humans which ascended to a higher plane of existence and thus every race: hinoitaur, malana, ranida, rik, etc are essentially mammals despite appearing reptilian and even being mostly egg-layers.
 The only exception to this are the Greenwater Serpents which were created by the Dragons, and which are the only race that cannot interbreed with the others.
-This can now be considered All In The Manual since it has migrated from my private files to this webpage.
+This can now be considered All There in the Manual since it has migrated from my private files to this webpage.

 - Not Using the Z Word: two main instances